AlexLamper/Scriptura/README.md

 ## FAQ

 **Is Scriptura free to use?**
-Yes! *Scriptura* is completely free.
-Premium features may be introduced in the future.
+Yes! *Scriptura* is completely free to use.
+Want more?
+The Pro plan is available for just €9.99/month.

 **What Bible translations are supported?**
 We currently support multiple translations, including the **King James Version** — with plans to expand.